RobTillaart/DHT20/README.md

           +--------------+
 ```

-## Tested
+### Tested

-Examples verified to work with Arduino UNO and ESP32.
+Verified to work with Arduino UNO and ESP32.
+Please let me know if other platforms work (or not).

 ## Interface